redpanda-data/connect/website/docs/components/metrics/influxdb.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+EXPERIMENTAL: This component is experimental and therefore subject to change or removal outside of major version releases.

-Send metrics to InfluxDB 1.x using the /write endpoint.
+Send metrics to InfluxDB 1.x using the `/write` endpoint.

 <Tabs defaultValue="common" values={[